farrelleoin93/Milestone-2/README.md

 - The user should be able to clearly navigate through the website even on their first visit.
 - The user should be provided with helpful information about different places in Vietnam.
 - The user should be able to view where these places are located on a map.
-- The site should have a working contact form.
+- The user should be able to contact the owner of the website.

 ### Expectations